ESROCOS/tools-stream_aligner/README.md

 /** Stream aligner timeout (config value)
 * this defines the highest larency **/
-#define TIMEOUT S1_PERIOD //the lowest period
+#define TIMEOUT S1_PERIOD+0.01 //a bit bigger than the lowest period

 /** Buffer size as a computation of timeout and period scaled witha factor
  * typical two in order to store two cycles of timeout**/